Clemapfel/rat_game_website/content/about.md

   <div markdown="1">
     <center>
     <p style="font-size:11px">
-    &copy 2020 Clemens Cords | all original images are subject to copyright and may not be shared without attribution <br>
+    &copy 2020 Clem Cords | all original images are subject to copyright and may not be shared without attribution <br>
     </center>
     </p>
   </div>